A Franco-Flemish double-manual harpsichord,

-The authoritative work on the restoration of musical instruments is the 1967 publication by Alfred Berner, J.H. van der Meer and G. Tibault-de Chambure, Preservation and Restoration of Musical Instruments, Provisional Recommendation, (The International Council of Museums, Evelyn, Adams & Mackay, London, 1967).
+The (at one time considered) authoritative work on the restoration of musical instruments is the 1967 publication by Alfred Berner, J.H. van der Meer and G. Tibault-de Chambure, Preservation and Restoration of Musical Instruments, Provisional Recommendation, (The International Council of Museums, Evelyn, Adams & Mackay, London, 1967).
 Several subsequent publications have appeared since this early date.

-One of the basic tenets of the ethical restoration of musical instruments is that one should aim to restore the instrument to its last state of historical use.
+One of the basic tenets of the ethical restoration of musical instruments put forward in these works is that one should aim to restore the instrument to its last state of historical use.
 This, in general, means two things:

 Any accretions added to an instrument after the historical period such as lead weights in keylevers, soundbars under the soundboard, or the use of any modern material such as plastic, piano felts, leather plectra, etc that would not or could not have been used in the historical period should be removed.
 By implication, the same would normally apply to any later decorations or changes to the appearance of the instrument.

 Although many instruments have been altered from their original state during the historical period, no attempt should be made to return the instrument to its original state.
 It is the last historical state that should be considered in the restoration.
 This would mean, for example, that a Ruckers harpsichord which has undergone a petit ravalement or a grand ravalement should not be returned to its original width, compass, disposition and decoration.
 To do so would mean that the history of the instrument which is so important to our understanding of musical style and performance practice in the intervening historical period is destroyed and a great deal of information is lost in the process.